flyhtz/Interactive-Prompt-Website/README.md

 # Interactive Prompt Website

-Dont know how to make pretty readme files so just download it and open the index and ull see what it does lol
+Dont know how to make pretty readme files so just go to [this webpage](https://flyhtz.nl/Interactive-Prompt-Website/) to check it out lol.